Humanities/Arts Exam > Humanities/Arts Notes > Legal Studies for Class 12 > CBSE Textbook Solutions: Human Rights in India

 Ans:

-• This duty emphasizes the importance of national symbols and the Constitution as the supreme law of the land.
+• It underscores the importance of the Constitution as the supreme law and of national symbols that embody unity and sovereignty.

 The document CBSE Textbook Solutions: Human Rights in India | Legal Studies for Class 12 - Humanities/Arts is a part of the Humanities/Arts Course Legal Studies for Class 12.